 While he is not always accurate with his stock selections, he wisely couples the force of compounding with three major investing criteria:

-- Finding an exceptional business that can be competitive over time;
+- Finding an exceptional business that can compete over time;

 - Paying only a fair (or discounted) price for the investment; and